sepnyc/pd-javascript/session-1/slides.md

 It is used primarily as the language of the web: every major web browser runs JavaScript.

 Look at https://twitter.com.
 Where is the JavaScript on this site?

 ***

+# Where do we work with JavaScript?

+- Consoles
+- Files and Editors
+- On the web and off

+***